aseyq/reciprocity_under_conflict/README.md

 This should convert csv file to parquet data which and create `combined.parquet` in `output/combineddata` folder.

-8- Reshape data into a long format and generate additional tables
+8- Reshape data into a long format and generate additional tables (might take a couple of minutes)
 ```
 Rscript 3_reshape_data.R
 ```

 This should create `df_aggregate_payoffs.parquet`, `df_coop.parquet` and df_long.parquet` in the processed data folder `output/processeddata`.
 Then you can run the scripts to regenerate the analyses in the paper.

-9- Go to `code/analysis` folder execute the following scripts
+9- Go to `code/analysis` folder execute the following scripts to create plots in `plots/` folder.
+(Takes few minutes)
   - Plots in the paper: `paper_plots.R`
 ```
 Rscript paper_plots.R